JohnBorges52/JohnBorges52/README.md

 ## My next steps

-🚀 I am currently working on learning React Native and TypeScript. <br/>
+🚀 I am currently working on learning Python and TypeScript. <br/>
 🧠 Currently searching for my first job in the development area.<br/>
 🕶 Fun Fact: I am a huge fan of Naruto.
 I even have a tattoo on my arm.<br/>